Stability analysis and stabilization of LPV systems with jumps and (piecewise) differentiable parameters using continuous and sampled-data controllers: Stability analysis of LPV systems with jumps and piecewise differentiable parameters

 \subsection{Connection with quadratic and robust stability}

-Following the same lines as in \cite{Briat:15d}, it can be shown that the minimum dwell-time result stated in Theorem \ref{th:minDT} naturally generalizes and unifies the quadratic and robust stability conditions for LPV systems with $J(\rho)=I_n$ through the concept of minimum dwell-time.
-This is further explained in the results below: \begin{proposition}[Quadratic stability] Assume that $J(\rho)=I_n$.
-When $\bar T=0$ and $t_k\to\infty$ as $k\to\infty$, then the conditions of Theorem \ref{th:minDT} reduce the existence of a matrix $P\in\mathbb{S}_{\succ0}^n$ such that
+Following the same lines as in \cite{Briat:15d}, it can be shown that the minimum dwell-time result stated in Theorem \ref{th:minDT} naturally generalizes and unifies the quadratic and robust stability conditions for LPV systems; i.e. whenever $J(\rho)=I_n$ in \eqref{eq:mainsyst}.
+We recall first the notions of quadratic and robust stability: \begin{define} \bll{Assume that the parameter trajectories satisfy Assumption \ref{hyp:param} and that the matrices of the LPV system \eqref{eq:mainsyst} satisfy $A(\tau,\rho)\equiv A(\rho)$ (timer-independent matrix) and $J(\rho)=I_n$.
+Then, the LPV system \eqref{eq:mainsyst} is } \begin{enumerate}[(a)] \item \textbf{quadratically stable} if there exists a matrix $P_q\in\mathbb{S}_{\succ0}^n$ such that

-for all $\theta\in\mathcal{P}$. \end{proposition} \begin{proof} \blue{First note that since $\bar T=0$ and $t_k\to\infty$ as $k\to\infty$, then there is no accumulation point in the sequence of jumping instants and, therefore, the solution of the hybrid system is complete.
-We now analyze what happens to the condition around 0.
-A Taylor expansion of \eqref{eq:minDT:3} around $\bar T=0$ yields

-where it is assumed that $\eta\ne\theta$ and where $o(\epsilon)$ is the little-o notation.
-From \eqref{eq:minDT:3}, we get that the first equation implies that $\partial_\tau S(0,\theta)\succeq0$.
-Therefore, for the second expression to be negative semidefinite for any arbitrarily small $\epsilon>0$, we need $S(0,\theta)-S(0,\eta)$ to be negative semidefinite.
-However, this contradicts the last one and hence we need that $S(0,\eta)=S(0,\theta)$; i.e. $S$ is independent of $\rho$.
-Finally, since $\epsilon>0$ is arbitrarily small, then both \eqref{eq:minDT:1}-\eqref{eq:minDT:2} can be satisfied with a matrix-valued function $S$ that is independent of $\tau$.
-Hence, we need that $S(\tau,\theta):=P\succ0$ and substituting it in \eqref{eq:minDT:1}-\eqref{eq:minDT:2} yield the quadratic stability condition \eqref{eq:quadstab}.} \end{proof}